SKMCanedy/firstmate/README.md

 ![Modal Desktop](screenshots/modal-full.png)

 ## Future Features
-* Administrative vs View Only Users
+* Administrative vs standard users

-  * View only can subscribe to a board but not modify it
+  * Standard users can subscribe to a board but not modify it

-  * Admins will have full control of a board as well as other users
+  * Admins will have full control of a board as well as other users subscribed to that board

-* Close/Open status

-* Exportable Reporting
+* Option to create or subscribe to multiple boards

+* Updating a board based on day (accessed through a calendar)

-* Summary Table
+* Multi-dragging tasks

+* Rearranging staff cards

 ## Built With
-* HTML

-* CSS

-* Javascript

-* JQuery
+* React

-* Bootstrap
+  * Redux

-* FooTable
+* Styled-components

-* Node.js/Express
+* React-beautiful-dnd

-* Mongoose
+* Redux form

 ### Live Environment
 * Heroku